Semicolonstartingtexts/conversationhubstandards/standards.md

 Set … confirmation to/as… if starting a system command stacks the user on a unique preference for a custom confirmation, unstacking previously stacked confirmation preferences for a word or phrase to be used as the user specified’s confirmation for giving a system command by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of if the user is allowed to

-Set … messaging confirmation to/as… if starting a system command stacks the user on a unique preference for a custom send a message and reply with reserved system command confirmation, unstacking previously stacked confirmation preferences for a word or phrase to be used as the user specified’s confirmation for giving a system command by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of if the user is allowed to

 Alias… as… if starting a system command sets a preference for a word or phrase to refer to another phrase or word, specifically what follows Alias until as to what follows the word as in the phrase

 Clear … preferences for… if starting a system command clears the preference(s) set by an Alias… as… or a set … confirmation… system command or another preference which isn’t a consent preference, unstacking if stacked, depending on what is described in the phrase by the user, or by a parent, legal guardian, either, for a user and the user is under 18 or by a user for which the user has the power of attorney of for the specified user if the user is allowed to